castrogusttavo/nextjs-boilerplate/README.md

 ### Environment Variables

-We use [T3 Env](https://env.t3.gg/) to manage environment variables.
+We use [Dot Env](https://www.npmjs.com/package/dotenv) to manage environment variables.
 Create a `.env.local` file in the root of the project and add your environment variables there.

-When adding additional environment variables, the schema in `./src/lib/env/client.ts` or `./src/lib/env/server.ts` should be updated accordingly.
+When adding additional environment variables, the schema in `./app/lib/env/client.ts` or `./app/lib/env/server.ts` should be updated accordingly.

 ### Redirects